DeepLcom/deepl-java/README.md

   containing the ID of the style rule, or a `StyleRuleInfo` object.
     - `setStyleId()` is also available, accepting a string containing the style rule ID.
 - `setContext()`: specifies additional context to influence translations, that is not translated itself.
 Characters in the `context` parameter are not counted toward billing.
   See the [API documentation][api-docs-context-param] for more information and example usage.
+- `setCustomInstructions()`: an array of instructions to customize the translation behavior.
+  Up to 10 custom instructions can be specified, each with a maximum of 300 characters.
+  Important: The target language must be `de`, `en`, `es`, `fr`, `it`, `ja`, `ko`, `zh` or any variants of these languages.
+  Note: Any request with the custom instructions parameter enabled will use the `quality_optimized` model type as the default.
+Requests combining custom instructions and `model_type: latency_optimized` will be rejected.
 - `model_type`: specifies the type of translation model to use, options are:
   - `'quality_optimized'`: use a translation model that maximizes translation quality, at the cost of response time.
 This option may be unavailable for some language pairs.